Summit Electric Supply: 1988 to 2008

-Co-founder Victor Jury Sr. relocated to Summit's Fort Worth branch when it opened in 1988 and announced his retirement in 1990.
+Co-founder Victor Jury Sr. relocated to Summit's Fort Worth branch when it opened in 1988 and retired in 1990.
 The younger Jury became Summit's president and CEO.
-Co-founder David Meredith announced his retirement in 1999.
+Co-founder David Meredith retired in 1999.

 Summit first appeared in electrical distribution industry rankings in 1988 when Electrical Wholesaling magazine ranked Summit 173rd on its list of the top 250 U.S. electrical distributors.

-In 1989, Electrical Wholesaling detailed Summit's expertise with JIT systems contracts in an article that gave Summit recognition in the industry for its rapid growth and unique service offerings.
-By 1993, Summit had opened three more locations, moved its headquarters to a new building in Albuquerque, and introduced the 20/20 Will Call Service Guarantee®, which guaranteed call-in orders would be ready in 20 minutes.
+In 1989, Electrical Wholesaling wrote about Summit's experience with JIT systems contracts.
+By 1993, Summit had opened three more locations, moved its headquarters to a new building in Albuquerque, and guaranteed that call-in orders would be ready in 20 minutes.

-During those four years, Summit's annual sales went from $18.6 million in 1989 to over $65 million by 1993, causing the company to jump 125 spots to rank 48th on Electrical Wholesaling magazine's top 250 list.
-Summit also ranked 16th on the New Mexico Business Weekly’s Private 100, which recognized New Mexico's top privately owned companies.
+Summit's annual sales went from $18.6 million in 1989 to over $65 million by 1993, ranking 48th on Electrical Wholesaling magazine's top 250 list.
+Summit also ranked 16th on the New Mexico Business Weekly’s Private 100 list of privately owned companies.

-When the company was founded, Summit made an early commitment to service and quality.
-This led Summit to support its objectives with an ISO registration.
 In 1994, Summit earned an umbrella ISO registration, which certified all of Summit's locations to ISO 9002 quality standards.
-The company maintained the registration, developed by the International Organization for Standardization, until 2007.
-Summit earned an ISO 9001:2008 certification in 2013.
+The company maintained the registration until 2007, and earned an ISO 9001:2008 certification in 2013.

 From 1994 to 2000, Jury was a member of the National Association of Electrical Distributors Education Foundation Board of Directors, serving as chairman from 1998 to 2000.
-In 1991, Jury graduated from NAED's Electrical Products Education Course (EPEC), a three-tiered sales and product training course for electrical distribution professionals.
-Summit then incorporated EPEC into its own employee training program.
+In 1991 Summit incorporated NAED's Electrical Products Education Course (EPEC) into its employee training program.

 When Summit reached its 25th anniversary in 2002, the company ranked 34th on Electrical Wholesaling magazine's top 250 U.S. electrical distributors list.
-Summit maintained its strong growth through 2008 with consistent sales gains and the addition of many branch locations, some through acquisitions.
+Summit increased sales and added branch locations, some through acquisitions.
 Between 1990 and 2008, Summit purchased Eastside/Westside Electric Supply in Phoenix, Arizona; Coast Electric in Montclair, California; Tri-Electric Supply in San Antonio, Texas; and Ideal Electric Supply in Killeen, Texas.